Recycled plastic, paper, and board in food contact materials – overview of regulations

 Food contact & packaging materials, Measurlabs

-The European Union is eager to increase the production of recycled food contact materials (FCMs) as a part of its Circular Economy Action Plan and the upcoming Packaging and Packaging Waste Regulation.
+The European Union is eager to increase the production of recycled food contact materials (FCMs) as a part of its Circular Economy Action Plan and the upcoming Packaging and Packaging Waste Regulation (PPWR).
 To further this goal without compromising consumer safety, legislation is actively reformed, as can be seen from the recent Regulation (EU) 2022/1616 on recycled plastic in food contact materials.

 For materials other than plastic, such harmonized legislation does not yet exist.
 Still, it is possible to use recycled paper and board in FCMs, as long as an extended safety assessment is performed to counter the increased risks of harmful substances forming and migrating into food when the material is reprocessed.